sciZer0/7/v/README.md

 <i>
 <b>
 For reference, the Solana blockchain, at its best times, processed about 30 million transactions per day, at the peak, 65 million, and is already capable of over 400 million per day — with the potential to process 60 billion transactions per day in the future.
 So massive votes aren't any problem now in terms of technology.
+<br><br>
+Plus, Garbage-Collecting technologies help reduce the blockchain's storage of no longer used/maintained data.

 </b></i>

 <h3 align="center">Problem 2</h3>

-Fundamental Problem 2 is that on each of the existing blockchains, there is great inequality — meaning, the most tokens of the blockchain are distributed to a small number of people.
+Fundamental Problem 2 is that on each of the existing blockchains, there is the great inequality — meaning, the most tokens of the blockchain are distributed to a small number of people.

 *For reference,*